ItsTimeToGetOut/algorithms/README.md

 <br>
 <br>

-Any help in *AVL & BALANCING TREES* will be appreciated.
+Any help in *AVL & BALANCING TREES* and *DFS and BFS for Graphs* will be appreciated.

 <br>
 Programs have been written in a manner which can somehow show the real world usage to intrested people.